 The next step is to let your client choose the best option.
 “Why” is extremely crucial here.
-If you feel that he is neglecting a good option owing to some of his assumptions or weakness you can ask- “Why not?”
+If you feel that he is neglecting a good option owing to some of his assumptions or weaknesses you can ask- “Why not?”

 Preparing for the worse automatically takes care of the rest.

 It is this “worse” that your client is most scared of.
-Once you get to know it, your job is to convey the client that it is not as bad as he thinks and together we can prepare to overcome the same.
+Once you get to know it, your job is to convey to the client that it is not as bad as he thinks and together we can prepare to overcome the same.

 Ask questions like “So what…?” and give him a view of how it won’t impact him as adversely as he is thinking.

-Given a chance, which three things he would want first?
+Given a chance, which three things would he want first?

 Now the time has come for action.
 Your client has a plan.
 Now he has to execute the same through actions.